ryan-roemer/loose-bits/_posts/2012-01-06-authenticated-static-html-site-with-google-app-engine.md

   login: required
 {% endhighlight %}

-You can also view the [gist][gae_gist] at its GitHub gist page, as well as a basic Readme file.
+You can also view the [gist][gist_cfg] at its GitHub gist page, as well as a basic Readme file.

 Download the file to "my_site/app.yaml" and update the ``application: you-app-name-here`` directive with your specific application